heimdalr/berlinplaces/README.md

 berlinplace:

-- free: it's here and OSS
+- **free**: it's here and OSS
-- latency:
+- **latency**: basic tests show ~4ms without typos ~13ms with early typos (locally, on i5-4670S CPU @ 3.10GHz with 32GB RAM)
-- hit rate: berlin places uses lookup tables for speed and Levenshtein for typos
+- **hit rate**: berlin places uses lookup tables for speed and Levenshtein for typos
-- slim and easy: the single Docker image bundling REST-server, OSM-data, swagger-docs and an example website amounts to ~25MB
+- **slim and easy**: the single Docker image bundling REST-server, OSM-data, swagger-docs and an example website amounts to ~25MB

 ## Latency